skoruba/IdentityServer4.Admin/README.md

 #### Themes

 Ui can be customized using themes integrated from [bootswatch](https://bootswatch.com).

+From version 2.0.0 is possible to change theme from UI. 🎈

 By default, configuration value is null to use default theme. if you want to use a theme, just fill the lowercase theme name as configuration value of `Theme` key.